 (Ecclesiastes 4:12; Proverbs 27:17; Romans 12:4-8; 1 Corinthians 12:24-28)

 We choose to be a church that is not dependent on superstars, but on TEAMS.
 The Bible refers to the church as Christ's BODY, where every member is important, and where all teams work together to create health and balance.
 A healthy church must function in the same way as a TEAM: Together Everyone Achieves More.

 6. Leader as a Role Model, Recruiter & Equipper

 (Ephesians 4:11-13; Luke 10:1-2)

 We believe truth is CAUGHT as well as TAUGHT.
-Therefore, leaders are encouraged to strive for character qualities of a Biblical leader (See 1 Timothy 3 & Titus 1), to engage others, and to equip disciples of Christ for ministry.
+Therefore, leaders are encouraged to strive for the character qualities of a Biblical leader (See 1 Timothy 3 & Titus 1), to engage and reach out to others, and to equip disciples of Christ for ministry.